What are Callable Bonds?

 Callable Bonds Risk

-Why are Callable Bonds issued?
+Why are Callable Bonds Issued?

-Callable bonds are issued by the corporates considering the flexibility it provides to the issuers.
+Callable bonds are issued by corporates considering the flexibility it provides to the issuers.
 They can call the bonds anytime they want during the bond tenure by paying the price higher than the par value.
 This is chosen predominantly in the economy where the interest rates are volatile, and it is expected to reduce in the future.

-With the help of callable bonds, the corporates can refinance their debt from the market with a lower interest rate and pay off the investors.
+With the help of callable bonds, corporates can refinance their debt from the market with a lower interest rate and pay off the investors.
 This could help the company save on the interest cost; otherwise, they would pay higher interest to the investors when funds are available at lower rates in the market.

 Benefits